gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 ### Logic

 In its current state, the plugin will show the correct GUI, but not do anything when OK is pressed.
-So, to implement our desired functionality, we have to do add a bit of code to the `run(self)` method.
+So, to implement our desired functionality, we have to do add a bit of code to `quick_api.py'`'s `run(self)` method.

 The logic will be: